aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added Protection.IsProtectedWithPassword Property**
-This release of Aspose.Cells for .NET API has also exposed the Protection.IsProtectedWithPassword property that can be useful in [detecting if a Worksheet is password protected or not](/cells/net/detect-if-worksheet-is-password-protected/).
+This release of Aspose.Cells for .NET API has also exposed the Protection.IsProtectedWithPassword property, which can be useful in [detecting if a Worksheet is password protected or not](/cells/net/detect-if-worksheet-is-password-protected/).

 Following is the simple usage scenario.